MAY 01, 1958 by REGINALD JEBB

 Communism is like the hydrogen bomb, which, when it explodes and falls to pieces (as communism will undoubtedly one day), leaves behind it a lethal radioactivity that affects future generations.

-It is the firm purpose of the Atlantic Alliance eventually to free the nations that are at present under the yoke of the
+It is the firm purpose of the Atlantic Alliance eventually to free the nations that are at present under the yoke of the USSR.
+But what sort of form will that freedom be apt to take?
+How much communist radioactivity will persist after the explosion is over?

 It might seem that a communist dominated country, once it has won its freedom, would discard every vestige of the chains that bound it, and, in its loathing of the persecution it has suffered from totalitarian state practices, revert to the kind of society in which personal liberty and initiative flourish.